www.jupiter-ace.co.uk

 [Back to top]

-This memory board was made from part of an old IBM Memory Typewriter (hence a lot of removed parts and some of the board cut off) it is basically just 16K of Low Power Static Ram (8 Chips of 2K each) with addressing wired to suit the Ace (mapped as per a ZX81 16K RAM Pack).
+This memory board was made from part of an old IBM Memory Typewriter (hence a lot of removed parts and some of the board cut off) it is basically just 16K of Low Power Static RAM (8 Chips of 2K each) with addressing wired to suit the Ace (mapped as per a ZX81 16K RAM Pack).
 Some circuitry which was part of the original board will provide battery back up.
 It was built specifically for the Ace.
-This is an item that I (Steve) now owns and is in working condition.
+This is an in a USA Jupiter ACE hardware collector and is in working condition.

 [Back to top]